How to Make Therapeutic Grade Essential Oil Rectal Suppositories

 - Put the tray in the freezer, and in a couple of hours you will be ready to use your first therapeutic-grade suppository.

 Note: You don't need to make only one type of essential oil rectal suppository per tray, but rather you can make a variety, as essential oils are best used in rotation.
 In other words, alternate different oils on different days.
-For example, one day you might use frankincense and orange, and another day you might use Optimal Health Network's Candida Essential Oil Blend, which contains lavender, bergamot, lemongrass, and eucalyptus globulus.
+For example, one day you might use frankincense and orange, and another day you might use OHN's Candida Essential Oil Blend, which contains lavender, bergamot, lemongrass, and eucalyptus globulus.

 How To Make Essential Oil Suppositories